 One big change this year is looking at employees in a new light once again.
-2017 may have been all about employee engagement, but this year we’re diving even deeper by also looking at their overall experience.
-Just because an employee is engaged in meetings and company gatherings doesn’t mean their experience with the company is a good one.
-This rising trend looks to make that connection and seeks to ensure that our employees are having a great experience, even when they seem to be drowning in work.
+2017 may have been all about employee engagement, but we’re diving even deeper by also looking at their overall experience this year.
+Just because an employee is engaged in meetings and company gatherings doesn’t mean their experience with the company is good.
+This rising trend looks to make that connection and seeks to ensure that our employees have a great experience, even when they seem drowning in work.

-You may be thinking that the experience within your workplace is a great one, but you may need to reconsider.
+You may think that the experience within your workplace is great, but you may need to reconsider.
 In fact, one of the major factors we are seeing that influence experience is culture.
 With 64% of employees feeling that they do not have a strong work culture, it’s easy to see how you could be suffering in this area without even realizing it.